 Outcome and Management

-The serum enzyme elevations associated with riociguat use have been mild-to-moderate and self-limited in course, often resolving despite drug continuation.
+The serum enzyme elevations associated with riociguat use have been rare, mild-to-moderate and self-limited in course, usually resolving despite drug continuation.
+Clinically apparent liver injury from riociguat has not been described.
 There is no information on cross sensitivity to hepatic injury among the various agents used to treat pulmonary artery hypertension.

 REPRESENTATIVE TRADE NAMES